-August 2023
+August 2024

 This fact sheet addresses the rights of multilingual and culturally diverse parents and caregivers (defined by law as "limited English proficient" or LEP) who seek to enroll a child in school.
-A person is legally considered limited English proficient if the person's primary language or languages are not English, and they do not read, speak, write, or understand English well.
-LEP individuals have the right to interpretation services and translated documents in this process.
+Schools must provide language access support to individuals whose primary language or languages are not English, and who are learning to read, speak, write, or understand English.
+These individuals have the right to interpretation services and translated documents in this process.
 This fact sheet is also available in Spanish.